mimiframework/Mimi.jl/docs/src/howto/howto_5.md

-# How-to Guide 5: Work with Dimensions

-## Updating the Time Dimension
+# How-to Guide 5: Update the Time Dimension

 A runnable model necessarily has a `time` dimension, originally set with the following call, but in some cases it may be desireable to alter this dimension by calling the following on a model which already has a time dimension set.
 ```
 set_dimension!(m, :time, time_keys)
 ```
-**As a concrete example, one may wish to replace the FUND model's climate module with a different one, say FAIR, and make new conections between the two.**  We will soon publish a notebook explaining all the steps for this coupling, but for now we focus on this as an example of resetting the time dimension.
+#### As a concrete example, one may wish to replace the FUND model's climate module with a different one, say FAIR, and make new conections between the two:

+We will soon publish a notebook explaining all the steps for this coupling, but for now we focus on this as an example of resetting the time dimension.
 The default FUND runs from 1950 to 3000 with 1 year timesteps, and FAIR runs from 1765 to 2500 with 1 year timesteps.
 Thus, our new model will run from 1765 to 2500 with 1 year timesteps, with FAIR running the whole time (acessing backup parameter values when FUND is not running) and then with FUND  kicking in in 1950 and running to 2500, connected appropriately to FAIR.

 We start with FUND
 ```